 It would be a sigh of relief for all the current users to find out that Zelle does not report to the IRS.

-The Internal Revenue Service has updated relevant institutions that transactions above $600 must be shared with IRS.
+The Internal Revenue Service has updated relevant institutions that transactions above $600 must be shared with the IRS.
 This is to ensure that small businesses also pay their fair share of taxes.

 Which Money Transfer Apps Report To The IRS and Which Do Not?